 To tie everything together, I added the pink plates for the entree course.
 The blush pink plates were a huge find from IKEA.
 They were only $2.99 each!!
 I am so excited to use them for other functions!

 For the final touch, I added color coordinated pillows to my settee.
 They came from HomeGoods and will be great for bringing in some fresh spring decor for the season.

 Several items on this table setting I already owned and some of them are not available anymore, so I shopped this look for you here.
 For example, I bought the blush pink votive holders on clearance at West Elm.
-I found the blush pink wine glasses at a local antique store and bought the chargers at Pier One years ago.
+I found the blush pink wine glasses at a local antique store.

 With regard to the furnishings in this room, I had the settee custom made from ZGallerie, but I found several other similar ones below.
 My kids love hanging out there to work on their homework or to eat.
 The white chairs (that I change out regularly) are from IKEA and are temporary.
 I haven’t found my “dream chairs” for this area, but I will let you know when I do!
 Searching regularly!!
 The chandelier is from Uttermost and I just love it.
 The pillows are all from HomeGoods, so they were very inexpensive.

 Thank you for stopping by today to see our Green and Blush Pink Easter Table Setting.
 Do you have to set up multiple tables for your Easter Celebration?
 I would love to hear your traditions in the comments below!!